-Increasingly, universities have people in this role, serving as a liaison between the university and government funding agencies, potentially with some lobbying activities.
-They may work in university development or government liaison office, and will convey information about potential funding opportunities to university employees, and results of university research to state officials.
-Another academic position would be to manage institutional review boards, ensuring that research is conducted ethically and following all appropriate guidelines.
+Increasingly, universities have liaisons whose job it is to a) convey information about potential government funding opportunities to university employees, and b) communicate the results of university research to state officials.
+Academic institutions may also employ someone to manage their review boards, ensuring that research is conducted ethically and follows guidelines.

-- Collect and compile background information on a particular issue, and write a summary document that explains all sides of the issue
+- Collect and compile background information on a particular issue; write summary documents explaining all sides of the issue

 - Advocate for increased funding for particular programs